hxlnt/nobadmemories.com/src/render/posts/my-first-week-with-pocketchip.html.md

 ## What is PocketCHIP?

-Next Thing Co.'s [PocketCHIP](https://getchip.com/pages/pocketchip]) looks like what you might if you crossed a Raspberry Pi with a Game Boy.
+Next Thing Co.'s [PocketCHIP](https://getchip.com/pages/pocketchip]) looks like what you might get if you crossed a Raspberry Pi with a Game Boy.

 ![PocketCHIP photo from getchip.com](/img/pocket.jpg)